 The most common symptoms of a lumbar strain or sprain are:

 - Pain around the low back and/or upper buttocks

-- Low back muscle spasm
+- Low back muscle spasms

 - Pain associated with motion

-- Stiffness and soreness in morning
+- Stiffness and soreness in the morning

 - Spasm and pain with prolonged sitting

 Between 60% and 80% of people will experience low back pain at some point in their lives.
 A high percentage of people will have low back and leg pain caused by a herniated disk.
 A disk begins to herniate when its jelly-like nucleus pushes against its outer ring due to wear and tear or a sudden injury.
 This pressure against the outer ring of the disc may cause localized lower back pain.
 Once the nucleus breaks or herniates through the outer ring, pain in the lower back may radiate down the leg and/or foot.
 This is because the jelly-like material puts physical pressure on these sensitive spinal nerves, causing pain, numbness, or weakness in one or both legs.
 The vast majority of disc herniations will occur toward the bottom of the spine at L4- L5 or L5- S1 levels.